michelleplunkett/michelleplunkett.github.io/_portfolio/Blog_6.markdown

 ---
 layout: post
-title: Supply and Demand in the Arts
+title: Organization Marking Plan & Fundraising
-description: Blog 5 - Cultural and Social Trends and the Affect on Krannert Center
+description: Blog 6 - Cultural and Social Trends and the Affect on Krannert Center
-date: 2015-07-15
+date: 2015-07-22
 ---

 * Discuss how the marketing plan and organizational fundraising are interconnected.